 Choose a pet food made by a dog food company and/or manufacturer who does not evade questions or give vague answers when confronted.
 Most transparent pet food companies are happy to answer your call and give you all the details you want to know.

 Not all pet food companies manufacture their own food – some outsource to offshore manufacturing plants.
-A high-quality pet food company will always choose to manufacture their own foods, preferably here in the USA, because this allows them to oversee every step of the production process.
+A high-quality pet food company will always choose to manufacture their own foods and preferably in a country with strong regulations for quality control (USA, Canada, EU).
+This also allows them to oversee every step of the production process.

-Today, many companies try to bring their manufacturing of pet foods into American and no outsource the production.
-Acana, one of the top rated dog foods and often recommended by veterinarians and in my dog food reviews websites, pride themselves for manufacturing all their pet food themselves, and talk openly about the process.
+Today, many reputable companies try to bring their manufacturing of pet foods into America and do not outsource their production.
+For example, Acana, one of the top rated dog foods and often recommended by veterinarians, pride themselves for manufacturing all their pet food themselves, and talk openly about the process.

 Choose a dog food made by a pet food company who manufactures their own food.
 These companies offer much better quality control of their product and take better care of the whole manufacturing process as well as their employees (which is also important).